 Sounds nice, but… As we all know, the more hops, the higher the latency is.
 Therefore, such an approach increases the time to solve any problem.

-Faced with this challenge, one can come to a simple solution: let’s hire dedicated specialists that will automate routine tasks, and arrange a dialogue between people who support the product and those who deploy it.
+Faced with this challenge, one can come to a simple solution: hire dedicated specialists that will automate routine tasks and arrange a dialogue between people who support the product and those who deploy it.

 4. Minimize risks in technology to ensure your startup is successful

-These days no brilliant startup business plan can go without a technology development part.
+Nowadays, no brilliant startup business plan can go without technology development.
 That means VC and PE investors should be provided with the details about the time, expertise, and resources required for the product design and development since these moments are essential for your startup’s technology risk measurement and follow-on management.

 While assessing the investment risk for your startup, VC and PE investors are likely to be interested in:

 Does your startup import and adapt technology or generate new technology from scratch?
 What risks will you face if you aren’t able to build the technology?
 Is your product independent from the third-party services?
 What’s gonna happen if the third-party services fail?